 Rumph is another depth option to the front seven.
 He’s probably too slim to be a 4-3 defensive end, so he’d be a developmental hybrid player who could rush off the edge on clear passing downs, but he’d need to convert to off-ball linebacker in order to be more than an occasionally deployed specialist.

-With David Njoku possibly not returning beyond 2021, it wouldn’t be a bad idea for the Browns to invest in a tight end like Soehner.
-The Cyclones standout is a blocking specialist and would serve as a nice complement to Cleveland’s pass-catchers at the spot in Austin Hooper and Harrison Bryant.
+With David Njoku possibly not returning beyond 2021, it wouldn’t be a bad idea for the Browns to invest in a tight end like Beyer.
+The Hawkeyes standout is still new to the position and would serve as a nice developmental option behind Austin Hooper, Harrison Bryant and Njoku.